 Incorporating the SAFE program across OBHG’s clinician base and hospital partner network has resulted in reduced risk and improved outcomes for both hospitals and clinicians.
 In fact, an increasing number of hospitals decide to partner with OBHG so that they can benefit from the expansive suite of services through OBHG's SAFE program.

 OBHG’s complete suite of integrated risk management, quality and compliance services are unparalleled in the industry.
-Component of OBHG’s SAFE program include:
+Components of OBHG’s SAFE program include:

 - Utilization of OBHG’s SAFE hotline to streamline the identification and assessment of clinical system risks or adverse events in conjunction with hospital processes